bartop-io/bartop/README.md

 #### Testing
 1. Execute the UI unit tests with `npm test`
-2. Optionally, you can run the tests in watch mode with `npm run watch test`.
+2. Optionally, you can run the tests in watch mode with `npm run watch-test`.
 This is nice when you're working on specific tests and want it to run on changes.

 ## API
 ### API Development